 Choose a sofa with deep, squishy cushions and good back support.
 Memory foam is supremely comfortable, and we love natural fabrics like cotton or linen for maximum cosiness.
 Add some good feather pillows, a quality blanket, and there you have it - the perfect space for curling up with a good book and a glass of wine.

 If you truly want a living room that’s an oasis - you need to add some greenery.
 Flowers in vases make any room feel ‘finished’, but the living room often gets neglected.
 Add a small vase of wildflowers to your coffee table, or on your shelving, and the effect of harmony will be instant!
 We always advocate for living plants too, for air quality as well as aesthetics.
 Add them wherever you can, just remember to make sure you choose wisely: consider light, and how labour intensive the plant is.
 A bunch of dead plants don’t make for a good atmosphere!

 And which flowers to choose?
 Alongside the ever-popular monstera, for example, snake plants, ferns, and peace lillies look lovely.
-Orchids are great too!
+Orchids are great too and could last long indoors as long you follow proper orchid care!
 Last tip: always place houseplants in pots with good drainage.

 Consider ditching the TV

 OK hear us out - we love the TV too, but a big screen in the middle of the room can disrupt the relaxing atmosphere.
 Do you find you put shows on just for the sake of it and don’t even watch them?
 Having the TV on all the time in the background, is proven to be really disruptive to your wellbeing, as is always watching it too soon before you go to sleep.
 Remove the TV, remove the temptation!